Subhan-Noor/crypto_predictor/Guide.md

 * Regularly back up Supabase database.
 * Use environment variables (.env) for sensitive keys and API secrets.
 * Start with simple ML models for quick wins, gradually move towards more complex models like LSTM if performance is insufficient.
-* Consider rate limits of APIs (especially social media) and implement appropriate data caching.
+* Consider rate limits of APIs and implement appropriate data caching.
 * Initially focus only on BTC/ETH to simplify the problem and ensure feasibility.

 ## 📌 **Project Structure & Organization**